 The Bridge To Nowhere is a concrete road bridge spanning the Mangapurua Stream in the Whanganui National Park.
-It has no roads leading to it, but it is accessible by mountain bike or tramping on a variety of different tracks, or by boat or kayak, followed by a 45-minute (one way) walk along maintained bush trails.
+It has no roads leading to it, but it is accessible by mountain bike or tramping on the mountains to sea (cycle) trail, or by jetboat or canoe, followed by a 45-minute (one way) walk along maintained bush trails.

 The Bridge To Nowhere is an icon within the Whanganui National Park and a major visitor destination.